PureStorage-OpenConnect/fusion-python-sdk/docs/TenantSpacesApi.md

 x_correlation_id = 'x_correlation_id_example' # str | The Correlation ID provided will be added to log messages and can be used for support.
 The same Correlation ID may be used for separate requests, to track a higher level workflow. (optional)

 try:
-    # (Opt-in) Get all Tenant Spaces in the org.
+    # Get all Tenant Spaces in the org.
 Provide a filter to search for specific Tenant Spaces
     api_response = api_instance.query_tenant_spaces(filter=filter, sort=sort, limit=limit, offset=offset, id=id, name=name, display_name=display_name, tenant_id=tenant_id, x_request_id=x_request_id, authorization=authorization, x_correlation_id=x_correlation_id)
     pprint(api_response)
 except ApiException as e: